pippim/pippim.github.io/_posts/2018/2018-11-04-How-to-use-a-key-press-to-wake-a-suspended-laptop-when-using-a-KVM-switch?.md

 # Original Answer Below

-This question has three answers that may work for you: [https://askubuntu.com/questions/848698/wake-up-from-suspend-using-wireless-usb-keyboard-or-mouse-for-any-linux-distro](https://askubuntu.com/questions/848698/wake-up-from-suspend-using-wireless-usb-keyboard-or-mouse-for-any-linux-distro)
+This question has three answers that may work for you: [Wake up from suspend using wireless USB keyboard or mouse (for any Linux Distro)](Wake up from suspend using wireless USB keyboard or mouse (for any Linux Distro))

 ----------